-Pursuant to Mr. Simon's employment agreement: (i) a "termination without cause" means any termination of Mr. Simon's employment other than a termination for cause (meaning a termination due to conviction of a felony or crime of moral turpitude or a willful and continued failure to perform material duties) or termination due to disability; (ii) a "termination for good reason" means a termination of his employment by Mr. Simon following a diminution of his position, duties and responsibilities, the removal of Mr. Simon from, or failure to re-elect Mr. Simon as, the Chairman of the Board or as CEO, a reduction in his base salary or following a change-in-control, Mr. Simon not being Chairman of the Board or CEO of any ultimate parent company resulting from the change-in-control or any material reduction in compensation opportunity (including achievability) or benefits provided under any compensation, incentive, employee benefit or welfare plan or program of the Company or any subsidiary in which Mr. Simon other than a termination for good reason" means any termination of Mr. Simon other than a termination for good reason or a termination of Mr. Simon's employment by Mr. Simon other than a termination for good reason or a termination due to Mr. Simon's disability or death.
+Pursuant to Mr. Simon's employment agreement: (i) a "termination without cause" means any termination of Mr. Simon's employment other than a termination for cause (meaning a termination due to conviction of a felony or crime of moral turpitude or a willful and continued failure to perform material duties) or termination due to disability; (ii) a "termination for good reason" means a termination of his employment by Mr. Simon following a diminution of his position, duties and responsibilities, the removal of Mr. Simon from, or failure to re-elect Mr. Simon as, the Chairman of the Board or as CEO, a reduction in his base salary or following a change-in-control, Mr. Simon not being Chairman of the Board or CEO of any ultimate parent company resulting from the change-in-control or any material reduction in compensation opportunity (including achievability) or benefits provided under any compensation, incentive, employee benefit or welfare plan or program of the Company or any subsidiary in which Mr. Simon participated before the change in control; and (iii) a "termination not for good reason" means any termination of Mr. Simon's employment by Mr. Simon other than a termination for good reason or a termination due to Mr. Simon's disability or death.